Respond to an RFP without missing a scored section

 Tips and example

-• Always reference the RFP by its exact title or number in the cover letter so it routes correctly.
+- Always reference the RFP by its exact title or number in the cover letter so it routes correctly through procurement.

-• Mirror the issuer’s section order and scoring language, even reusing their phrasing, so evaluators can map your answer to the rubric.
+- Mirror the issuer’s section order and scoring language — even reusing their phrasing — so evaluators can map your answer to the rubric without hunting.

-• Itemise pricing by phase or deliverable so the total is transparent and comparable to other bids.
+- Itemise pricing by phase or deliverable so the total is transparent and comparable.

-• Choose references in the same sector and of similar scope, each with a contactable name and a concrete result.
+- Choose references in the same sector and of similar scope, each with a contactable name and a concrete outcome from that engagement.